gelcreative/gatsby-starter-netlify-cms-rr/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
-title: Making sense of the SCAA’s new Flavor Wheel!
+title: Making sense of the SCAA’s new Flavor Wheel
 bannerImage:
   alt: Office with nice desk
   image: ''